koajs/koajs.com/Readme.md

 # Koajs.com

   The Koa website.

 ## Contributing

- If you'd like to contribute to the documentation please edit the markdown files in the [koa](https://github.com/koajs/koa/tree/master/docs) repository.
+ We store documentation in the Koa repo so that they are versioned along with the changes, if you'd like to contribute to the documentation please edit the markdown files in the [koa](https://github.com/koajs/koa/tree/master/docs) repository.

 ## Building